Trident09/Trident09/README.md

 ### Hello!
 My name is Rupam Barui.
 - I'm from India persuing a 5 year integrated course of B. Tech - M. Tech in computer Science and Engineering specializing in Cybersecurity in National Forensic Sciences University and this is my personal GitHub repository.
 - Aspiring software developer who fell in love with coding during college.
 Starting with a foundation in C, C++, Java, I am constantly working to improve my skills and build projects that make a difference.
 Excited to collaborate with others and learn from experienced developers, I am actively seeking new opportunities to challenge myself and grow in this field.
-- Here you will find a collection of my projects, experiments, and other code that I've written over the time.
-Feel free to look around, and if you have any questions, please don't hesitate to reach out.

 ## Have worked with